Understanding your cat’s behaviour and body language

 Whether you’re a first time cat owner or have a long term feline friend, there will be times where you wish you could know what your cat is thinking.

-Sometime you might wonder about a change in their behaviour and what that could mean, or would like to know how you can tell if your cat is happy.
+Sometimes you might wonder about a change in your cat’s behaviour and what that could mean, or would like to know how you can tell if your cat is happy.

 Although cats might seem hard to read, there are lots of tell-tale signs that will give you an insight into what your companion is thinking, and what kind of mood they’re in!
-You’ll probably be able to tell some of your cats more obvious moods already from their body language, facial expressions, vocalisations and tail movements.
+You’ll probably be able to tell some of your cat’s more obvious moods already from their body language, facial expressions, vocalisations and tail movements.
+But looking out for some other signals, such as the following cat tail signs and body postures, can tell you even more.

 Cats have a wide range of basic emotions – they feel happy, sad, afraid, relieved and even frustrated, just like us humans!
 The key to a good relationship with your cat is learning how to recognise these emotions, and respond where needed.